Skip to Content

 Sagar Vegan & Vegetarian Restaurant

-London is full of incredible vegan and vegetarian food — with brilliant burgers, fantastic pizzas, and incredible ice creams, it’s truly a wonderland for veggies.
+London is full of incredible vegan and vegetarian food with brilliant burgers, fantastic pizzas, and incredible ice creams, all suitable for veggies.

-However, Sagar Vegan & Vegetarian restaurant offers veggies, something a little better than that.
-This restaurant is an incredible South Indian restaurant that specialises in vegan and vegetarian cuisine.
+However, Sagar Vegan & Vegetarian restaurant offers something a little better than that.
+This restaurant serves up incredible South Indian cooking and specialises in vegan and vegetarian cuisine.

-Sagar is not just a restaurant for vegans and vegetarians.
-Anyone who appreciates South Indian food will be impressed with the menu, and it might just become your new favourite restaurant.
+All of the above said, Sagar is not just a restaurant for vegans and vegetarians.
+Anyone who appreciates Indian food will be impressed with the menu.
+It might just become your new favourite restaurant…

 Misato